ucgmsim/OpenSees_script-generation/README.md

 will do the replacement on model.tcl.j2, so that the variable `{{nodes}}` will actually take the values defined on `effective_nodes` on the python code.

+## Executing the code

+Run `createModel.py > test.tcl` and it will generate a Lamb's problem with 100x200 elements on the test.tcl script.
+You can then run this TCL script with OpenSees.